anilCSE/gaia/docs/validators/README.md

 # Validators

-This folder contains documentation relevant to validators of the Cosmos Hub and other `gaia` blockchains.
+This folder contains documentation relevant to validators of the Cosmos Hub and other `aneka` blockchains.

 - [Validator Overview](./overview.md)
 - [Setting Up a Validator for Cosmos Hub Mainnet](./validator-setup.md)